jmngandu/FREE-OPEN/README.md

 ## Branching Strategy

-Explain the branching strategy used in the project (e.g., feature branches, release branches).
+Explain the branching strategy used in the project (e.g., feature branches, release branches)

 ## Commit Guidelines